heyoka/faxe-docs/docs/nodes/stats.md

 The stats node lets you compute statistical functions on data_points and data_batches.

-see nodes under `Statistics` for more info
+See nodes under `statistics` for details.

+Stats nodes produce a new stream, the incoming stream is not outputted.

 Parameters
 ----------